 - Did [performer] just put [performer B] to rest?

 - They smashed it last time, want to be part of something great?

 The Webinar Email Sequence

-You can make your webinar email even stronger if you are using Google or Facebook ads to reach your audience.
+You can promote your webinar more by using Google or Facebook ads to reach a larger audience.

 Webinar Confirmation Email